steqeq/0000/docs/reference/env-variables.rst

       - None
       -

-The following table lists the debug environment variables that affect the common runtime used in HIP and OpenCL (ROCclr) of the CLR project.
+The following table lists the debug environment variables that affect ``rocclr`` of the CLR project.
 These environment variables can only be set during DEBUG build.

 .. list-table::
     :header-rows: 1